Crime Prevention Public Education Classes

 - Send a message to criminals letting them know that the neighborhoods are organized and fighting back.

-The Leesburg Police Department has been involved with National Night Out ® for several years.
+The Leesburg Police Department has been involved with National Night Out® for several years.
 We take pride in our NNO events because we do our best to involve as many citizens as possible in just one night.
-In 2009, the following neighborhoods participated in National Night Out;

-Cub Scout, Boy Scout and Girl Scout groups can contact the crime prevention unit to scheule tours and or safety presetations.
+Youth groups such as Boy Scouts, Girl Scouts, or Cub Scouts can contact the Operations Support Section to schedule tours and or safety presentations.
 The activities and topics of instruction are based on the age of the scouts.
 The contact for the police department is Master Police Officer Travis Lotz, 703-771-4578.